Justification and righteousness

 Justification

-Your justification today is through your faith in Jesus Christ.
-It is faith alone that saves you (Ephesians 2:8), likewise your justification (Romans 3:28, 5:1; Galatians 3:11, 3:24).
+To be justified in the eyes of the Lord, one must have faith in Jesus Christ.
+It is your faith in Christ that allows you to be saved (Ephesians 2:8), in accordance to justification (Romans 3:28, 5:1; Galatians 3:11, 3:24).
 It was Christ’s work on earth and his atonement alone that allows you to be justified.
-All you have to do is accept Him as your Lord and Savior!
+All you must do is to accept Him as your Lord and Savior!
 By being justified through your faith in Christ, in God’s eyes, it is as if you never sinned before (Hebrews 10:17).
 Think of it this way: just-if-i’d never sinned.
 By being justified, you are granted imputed righteousness from Christ (Romans 4:22-24).

 Imparted righteousness

-Although justified through your faith, it is not a license for you to continue living in sin (Romans 6:1-2).
+Although justified through your faith, it does not permit you to continue living in sin (Romans 6:1-2).
 Through Christ, you are saved from sin (Matthew 1:21), not in sin.
-You should have a desire to keep the commandments of God as a result of your faith in Christ because you love Him (1 John 5:3; John 14:15, 15:10; Deuteronomy 10:12-13).
-You must also do good works when allowed to, as neglecting to do so is sin (James 4:17).
+You should have a desire to keep the commandments of God as a result of your faith in Christ because it demonstrates your love for Him (1 John 5:3; John 14:15, 15:10; Deuteronomy 10:12-13).
+You must also do good works when convicted, as neglecting to do so is sin (James 4:17).
 The new covenant for God’s people today is His law being written into our hearts and minds (Jeremiah 31:33; Hebrews 10:16).
-In other words, when you humbly surrender to Christ, He will soften your heart so that you will have a desire to do His will (Ezekiel 36:26; Psalm 112:1-2).
+In other words, when you humbly surrender to Christ, He will give you the desire to do His will (Ezekiel 36:26-27; Psalm 112:1-2).
 God's moral law includes the Ten Commandments and the two greatest commandments (Deuteronomy 6:5; Leviticus 19:18).
 You must also avoid anything abominable in God’s eyes.

-Imparted righteousness is granted to you by Christ after coming to faith in Him, and this allows you to strive for complete sanctification.
+Imparted righteousness is granted to you by Christ when coming to faith in Him, and this allows you to continue in sanctification.

 The days of Noah

-A great example in the Bible explaining the difference between justification and imparted righteousness is Noah and his Ark.
+A notable example in scripture explaining the contrast between justification and imparted righteousness is Noah and his Ark.
 Noah had the faith to listen and “walk” with God (Genesis 6:9).
 This was his justification.
 God subsequently commanded Noah to create an Ark with specific parameters (Genesis 6:15).
 Noah did everything that God had commanded him to do (Genesis 6:22).
 It was after Noah fulfilled all of God’s commands that he was declared righteous by God (Genesis 7:1).

-Likewise to God's people today, you can be justified through your faith in Christ (Galatians 2:16).
-However, for you to be righteous in God’s eyes, you must keep His commandments with good works in your new life (Psalm 119:172; Ephesians 2:10; Matthew 6:33).
+Likewise to God's elect today, you can be justified through your faith in Christ (Galatians 2:16).
+However, for you to be righteous in God’s eyes, you must keep His commandments and do good works in your new life (Deuteronomy 6:17-18).
 Only those who do the will of God will enter His kingdom (Matthew 7:21).
-God’s will for everyone is that you repent of your wicked deeds (2 Peter 3:9; 1 Timothy 2:4), and obey Him (Hebrews 5:9; Psalm 40:8).
+God’s will for everyone is that you repent of your wicked deeds (2 Peter 3:9; Ephesians 4:31-32), and obey Him (Hebrews 5:9; Psalm 40:8).

 The modern day